Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 Action type 'glyphicon'
 -----------------------
 These actions are designed to process already displayed grid row, associated to existing Django model.
-Their implementation is very similar to Action type 'button', but instead of clicking at any place of row, these actions are visually displayed as bootstrap glyphicon links in separate columns of grid.
+Their implementation is very similar to `Action type 'button'`_, but instead of clicking at any place of row, these actions are visually displayed as bootstrap glyphicon links in separate columns of grid.

 By default there is no ``glyphicon`` type actions enabled.
 But there is one standard action of such type implemented